Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 Sciarrino makes use of many types of harmonics.
 Besides the more common ones, he often uses harmonics on the E string, with the stopped finger on a note that’s already quite high.
 The resulting pitches are so high, people often aren’t accustomed even to hear them as pitches. [very high harmonics, on C#] He sometimes also has notes fingered extremely high on the string, fingers placed beyond the fingerboard, near the bow in what I call “rosin territory”. [demo beyond fingerboard] The effect is again a sense of traveling to the beyond.
 These notes reach the edge of physical possibility and start to disappear into the mysterious realm of the inaudible.

 Harmonics are affected by the same triumvirate of bowing variables that affect all bowed notes – speed, pressure, and placement on the string.
-Add accurate left-finger placement to that and you have the necessary factors for good-sounding pitch, factors that have even higher stakes with harmonics.
+Add accurate left-finger placement to that and you have the necessary factors for good-sounding pitch, factors that have higher stakes with harmonics.
 Along with the logical, mathematical system of partials, the flip-side of harmonics is that they are delicate, vulnerable, and especially dependent on factors that can affect the vibration of the string.
-There is always some element of risk.
+There is always some element of exciting virtuosic risk.

 Sciarrino’s Caprice No. 2 consists of double-stop harmonics with tremolos, which clearly recall the double-stop tremolos in Paganini’s Caprice No. 6.
 Paganini’s caprice has one long, sustained melody supported by continuous tremolos on the other string.
 Paganini Caprice #2